 Nancy Allen: That character was not a cartoon, it was a real life human being and [Peter Weller] really made sure that that was not lost (AMC Special)

-What changed at the end of the movie is that he got small snippets of his memory back and realized what he is and who he was.
+What changed at the end of the movie is that he got small flashes of his memory back and realized what he is and who he was.
 There really wasn't any drastic shift in his personality, he was just grieving because of what he had found out.
 Once the final showdown starts, he's the tough character again with his witty personality.
 Even though he could just shoot them, he wanted to screw around with Clarence's gang first.
-First he tosses a piece of debris to startle them, then he says "Looking for me?!" and starts taking them down, starting with Joe
+First he tosses a piece of debris to startle them, then he says "Looking for me?!" and starts taking them down, starting with Joe.
+That's a thirst for Revenge.
+He could just shot them all from that ledge, but chose to kill them off one by one

-He also made sure that his most wanted enemy knew that he was going to get shot to death: "I'm not arresting you anymore" he says, after which he slowly starts to aim the gun at his future kill
+He also made sure that his most wanted enemy knew that he was going to die: "I'm not arresting you anymore" he says, after which he slowly starts to aim the gun at his future kill

 ..........................................